open-cloud/open-cloud.github.io.old/4_notes.md

 4. Complete Site Privilges (Admin, Tech, PI, Default) or document as incomplete.

+5. Nodes tab should be visible from the Sites page.

+6. Tags tab should not be visible from the Sites page (only from Slices).

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.